emanuelegdepaoli/fcrc/README.md

 ## Contents

-- the folder `fcrc` includes the R package implementing the methods described in the article
+- the folder `fcrc` includes the R package implementing the methods.

-Add folder with simulations, analysis and plots?
+- the folder `data` includes the data used for the analysis.
+- the file `preprocessing.R` contains the code to preprocess the data.
+- the file `analysis_25countries_40causes.R` contains the code to reproduce the analysis and the plots.
+- the folders `bootstrap` and `simulations` contain the code to reproduce the results of the simulations.
+- the folder `plot` contain the plots showed in the paper